cu-publichealth/FoodborneML/jamia_2017/official/README.md

 To use them in practice:

-1. In terminal: `gunzip final_models/*`
-2. To use them in a python script, you’ll need `scikit-learn 18.2` and `numpy`.
+1. You’ll need `scikit-learn 18.2` and `numpy`.

-To load them, use:
+2. To load them, use:

 ```python
 	from sklearn.externals import joblib